-David Sherwood, professor of social work, received a Distinguished Service to Christianity and Social Work award.
-Given by the North American Association of Christians in Social Work, the award honors his leadership in developing and accrediting social work programs in Christian colleges and universities.
-Sherwood's career in social work education spans more than 30 years.
-Since 1982, he has been editor of Social Work & Christianity, the refereed journal of the North American Association of Christians in Social Work.
-He regularly contributes literature on the ethical integration of Christian faith and professional social work practice.
-The award was given at the organization's 57th annual convention and training conference in Dallas.
-Sherwood led two workshops and delivered an address, "Moral, Believing Social Workers: Philosophical and Theological Foundations of Social Work Ethics," at the plenary session. rfelton@georgefox.edu A man of momentum In 1998, President David Brandt came to a surging but grieving university.
+A man of momentum In 1998, President David Brandt came to a surging but grieving university.
 As he leaves this summer, George Fox remains on the upswing.
 President H. David Brandt is a man who understands that momentum is more than a matter of mass and velocity.
 As a physicist-turned-president, he knows institutions must move forward to thrive.
 Brandt was hired in 1998 to lead a university on a decade-long growth spurt.
 George Fox quadrupled in size under former president Ed Stevens, but terminal cancer tore Brandt's hard-charging predecessor from office.
 Stevens died just months before Brandt's arrival.
 The new president brought firm leadership shaped by career experiences at five Christian colleges across the nation.
-Drawing upon his professional and academic background in analytical problem solving, Brandt guided George Fox into its second decade of signifi- Raised in a Mennonite family, Brandt understood the nonhierarchical Friends ethos that flavored the evangelical Christian campus.
+Drawing upon his professional and academic background in analytical problem solving, Brandt guided George Fox into its second decade of significant growth.
+Raised in a Mennonite family, Brandt understood the nonhierarchical Friends ethos that flavored the evangelical Christian campus.
 The son of a machinist, he considered the use of "Dr." in his presidential correspondence to be ostentatious and instructed his staff to strike it.
 On campus, he encouraged employees to address him as Dave.
 Undergraduates affectionately called him H. Dave.
 Students fueled Brandt's passion.
-His wife, Melva, advised him that the best way for him to cheer up was to ment, undergraduates at chapel were the first to hear.
+His wife, Melva, advised him that the best way for him to cheer up was to by Rob Felton rfelton@georgefox.edu spend time with students.
+The Brandts often hosted meals at their home, and he was known for stopping and chatting with students on walks across campus.
+When it came time to publicly announce his retirement, undergraduates at chapel were the first to hear.
 Off campus, Brandt built a significant network of personal and professional relationships.
 Last winter, he signed more than 2,200 Christmas cards.
 Brandt was a leader on and off campus, taking national posts with the Council of Independent Colleges and the Christian College Consortium.
 He was one of 50 college presidents honored with a presidential leadership award by the Templeton Foundation for commitment to character development on campus.
 His influence was recognized beyond evangelical circles.
 The University of Portland awarded him an honorary doctorate in May, offering public acclaim for "a wonderful teacher, a man who has with vision and character, energy and verge, elevated his own university into the front ranks of colleges in the Pacific Northwest."
-Nearly a decade after taking the presidency, Brandt leaves a university that continues to expand its academic offerings, enrollment, and campus borders.
+Nearly a decade after taking the presidency.
+Brandt leaves a university that continues to expand its academic offerings, enrollment, and campus borders.
 On the following pages are milestones of the university's momentum.

-Milestones of momentum

-Milestones of momentum

-Expansion of academic programs

-"Ultimately, I'm a program person," says Brandt, who has overseen the addition of 15 undergraduate programs and nine graduate programs.
-Two of the

-new programs - engineering and nursing - are now among the top-five-largest majors on campus.
+President H. David Brandt Milestones of momentum Expansion of academic programs "Ultimately, I'm a program person," says Brandt, who has overseen the addition of 15 undergraduate programs and nine graduate programs.
+Two of the new programs - engineering and nursing - are now among the top-five-largest majors on campus.
 The graduate student population has grown to nearly half of the overall student body.
 Both the MBA and the master of arts in teaching programs enroll more than 200 students.

-Undergraduate programs added since 1998

-Accounting

-Allied health

-Athletic training

-Economics

-Engineering

-Health administration

-Music education

-Nursing

-Organizational communication

-Philosophy

-Political science

-Project management

-Social and behavioral studies

-Social work

-Theatre arts

-adult degree-completion programs

-Graduate programs added since 1998

-Doctor of education

-Doctor of management

-Doctor of ministry

-MA in Christian ministries

-MA in ministry leadership

-MA in organizational leadership
+Undergraduate programs added since 1998 Accounting Allied health Athletic training Economics Engineering Health administration Music education Nursing Organizational communication Philosophy Political science Project management 3 Social and behavioral studies Social work Theatre arts adult degree-completion programs Graduate programs added since 1998 Doctor of education Doctor of management Doctor of ministry MA in Christian ministries MA in ministry leadership MA in organizational leadership